bobzurad/NoteFire/README.md

 ```

 ###Configuration
-You can configure this application to point to your own firebase by changing the FirebaseUrl in app/backbonefire/js/models/constants.js
+You can configure this application to point to your own firebase.
+Each app has it's own location for the Firebase url, which will need to be changed.

+* BackboneFire: app/backbonefire/js/models/constants.js
+* AngularFire: app/angularfire/js/app.js

 ```javascript
 FirebaseUrl: 'https://<your-firebase-name>.firebaseio.com/',